weebney/inblog/readme.md

 ### Quickstart

+There is a simple template repository for deploying inblog via GitHub Pages available in [weebney/inblog-pages-template](https://github.com/weebney/inblog-pages-template).

 Running `inblog` for the first time, you'll be thrown into a setup wizard which will allow you to configure inblog for use on your machine.
 Once everything is set up, you can start sending emails to the correct place.
 Then, to build your blog you just:

 ```console